programmer-1991/quiz-app-PP2/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The fonts used in the application was taken from [Google Fonts](https://fonts.google.com/).

-### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The structure of my project was based on [YouTube tutorial](https://www.youtube.com/watch?v=PBcqGxrr9g8).
-- The images used for the gallery page were taken from this other open source site
+- The favicon used in the application was taken from [favicon io](https://favicon.io/).

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!